 You can disable Touch ID/Face ID for all safes (removing all associated Touch ID/Face ID safe passwords) by turning off Allow Touch ID Login/Allow Face ID Login in Settings.

-Note also that if a safe password is changed on another device, Touch ID will fail to open the safe and the stored password will be removed.
+If a safe password is changed on another device, Touch ID will fail to open the safe and the stored password will be removed.